colinaut/action-table/README.md

 * Checkboxes can be styled with "switch" or "star" by adding the class to a wrapping element.
 * Multiple selected checkboxes are inclusive by default unless you add the attribute 'exclusive' on a parent wrapper for the group.
 * You can add 'regex' attribute to the element or wrapping element to have it use regex.
+* Make your own range inputs using data-range="min" or "max".
+The action-table-filters will listen for changes.

 ## Action Table No Results